 How Should Wood Floors Be Acclimatised?

-You’ll find that each floor has its own acclimatisation guidelines.
-The manufacturer will usually provide instructions telling you how long the floor should be acclimatised for and the exact process to follow.
+You’ll find that each floor has its own guidelines regarding how long it should be left before being installed.
+The manufacturer will usually provide instructions telling you how long the floor should be left in the room before installing.
 There are, however, a few general guidelines you can follow.

-Firstly, you’ll want to make sure you’re acclimatising the floor in the room it’s going to be installed.
+Firstly, you will want to make sure you stack the floor packs in the room it is going to be installed.
 Each room of the home will have an entirely different temperature and humidity level.
-So, if you acclimatise it in the conservatory for example, but you’re installing it in the lounge, the planks are likely to warp and expand or contract once they’re installed.
+So, if you leave it in the conservatory for example, but you’re installing it in the lounge, the planks are likely to warp and expand or contract once they’re installed.

 It's important to leave the packs of flooring unopened.
 If you do open them, there’s a risk that the planks at the top could shrink or warp faster than the planks in the middle.
 You’ll also want to ensure the packs are stacked, allowing air to be distributed around the planks evenly.

-The time the floor will take to acclimatise will largely depend upon what type it is.
-For example, a solid wood floor is best left to acclimatise for around a week.
-An engineered wood floor will need from 3-5 days, while laminate should be acclimatised for a couple of days.
+The time the floor will take to acclimatise will largely depend upon what type of flooring it is.
+For example, a solid wood floor is best left for around a week.
+An engineered wood floor will need from 3-5 days, while laminate should be left for a couple of days.
+There is also another benefit of engineered wood flooring, other than needing less time to adjust to your room temperature, and that is that it is compatible with underfloor heating.
+Likewise with laminate flooring.

 This may vary depending upon each specific floor.
 So, it’s always important to read through manufacturer guidelines.
 If you don’t follow the manufacturer guidelines and the flooring does warp or become damaged, the warranty may be void.

-As you can see, acclimatising a new wooden floor is extremely important.
-While you can follow the general guidelines above, it’s still important to read through the instructions provided by the manufacturer.
+As you can see, leaving a new wooden floor to adjust to room temperature is extremely important.
+While you can follow the general guidelines above, you still need to read through the instructions provided by the manufacturer.
+This is the best way to ensure your floor is being fitted correctly.